Two trolls encounter ogres.

 Once the sounds of the ogres’ game were behind them and no more than a faint whisper on the breeze, the two friends began to relax.
 It was a disappointment, therefore, when a new sound from ahead stopped them, frozen, in their tracks.
 Worm’ole listened intently to the strange sound.

 It was unlike anything he had ever heard before.
 A deep, rhythmic rumbling echoed off the boulders, interspersed with brief moments of silence.
-Worm’ole could make no sense of until the noises changed to a long, shuddering sound like the wind rushing through a canyon.
+Worm’ole could make no sense of this until the noises changed to a long, shuddering sound like the wind rushing through a canyon.
 He turned back to Fogbreth.

 “It’s someone cryin’,” he said.